Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

 \begin{definition}[positive edge] An edge $<u, v>$ is positive if and only if $u$ and $v$ belong to the same cluster. \end{definition}

 \begin{definition}[edge positivity] The proportion of positive edges of a graph is called its edge positivity, denoted as $P_e$. \end{definition}

-For the second one, the average connectivity of a graph \cite{beineke2002connectivity}, defined as follows, is used to measure the strength of a cluster's internal connections.
-It can also be used to evaluate the stability of a sampling method.
+For the latter, the average connectivity of a graph \cite{beineke2002connectivity}, defined as follows, is used to measure the strength of a cluster's internal connections.
+It can also be used to evaluate the stability of a selection method.

 \begin{definition}[graph connectivity] The connectivity of a graph is measured with